sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 Looking back over these five pull requests and at the past 1.5 years now I'm still surprised.
-Working in iterations is all I did in my career so fake: 2 week sprints, 4 weeks, Agile, Scrum, Shape Up, even - ugh - [SAFe][safe].
+Working in iterations is all I did in my career so fake: 2 week sprints, 4 weeks, Agile, Scrum, even - ugh - [SAFe][safe].
 I know how easy it is to say "but this is what we said we wanted to build" or "but we invested all that time!".
 It's really easy and I'm still not quite sure how we avoided falling into these traps.
 My best guess (and this _will_ sound cheesy)